drews256/notifier/notifier.md

 - `zip_code`
   - `zip_code` is the region within the US that a user would like to monitor for weather changes

-Each attempt to perform a webhook will result in a `WebhookEvent`.
+Each attempt (i.e. HTTP request) to perform a webhook will result in a `WebhookEvent` database record.
 The `WebhookEvent` model will be composed of the following attributes:

 - `webhook_id`
-  - `webhook_id` will relate a `WebhookEvent` to a `Webhook`
+  - `webhook_id` will associate a `WebhookEvent` to a `Webhook`
 - `status`
   - `status` will store the HTTP response code received from executing the `Webhook`
 - `response`
   - `response` will store the HTTP response body received from executing the `Webhook`

-`WeatherCheckService` is responsible for retrieving weather updates and generating webhooks.
+`WeatherCheckService` is responsible for retrieving weather updates and generating webhook events.

 ## Getting Started